zaqueek/AI-Game-Models/README.md

 Its ok if you want to alter/edit my code but be carfull i am NOT responsible if the code stops working after you change it.

-I am also NOT responible for any harm this may couse like account bans, suspentions, etc.
+I am also NOT responible for any harm this may cause like account bans, suspentions, etc.

 All of these run off of python localy from your pc.
 The simpler ones use CPU, the more complex one will attempt to use your GPU but resort to the CPU if the GPU is unavailable.